 In our work, we sought to understand the reunification of New Orleans schools, and the return of local control after a period of state control of the local district.
-State and district actors influenced how reunification would be implemented, and our paper revealed that political and power dimensions were critical for shaping the overall education context in New Orleans after state takeover.
-Using urban regime theory to understand the dynamics of power and decisionmaking in New Orleans, we found that while it was almost inevitable that the state would restore local control back to OPSB in some fashion, reformers were able to exert considerable influence on the direction of NOLA-PS.
-Although we do not find substantial changes in student outcomes after reunification, tension exists between school leaders, the community, and the school district in understanding the role of the school district in an all-charter PMM system.
 New Orleans might seem like a unique case, but we find that it fits the same pattern of other state takeovers in three dimensions.
 Like other district takeovers over the past two decades, this one was targeted to districts serving mostly low-income students of color and it came with: (a) a rise of charter schools-partially reflecting the fundamental similarity between these two policies; and (b) seemingly permanent modifications in local governance.
 State takeover, in New Orleans and elsewhere, has apparently come to mean, not a temporary intervention to get things back on track, but a permanent change in schooling.